library(mandala)

 This tutorial extends the two-stage MET workflow to include genomic information.
 By incorporating a genomic relationship matrix (GRM) at Stage 2, we can:

-The key innovation is using GM(geno, GRM) alongside vcov(RMAT) to combine genomic relationships with properly propagated BLUE uncertainty.
+The key innovation is using GM(geno, Gmat) alongside vcov(RMAT) to combine genomic relationships with properly propagated BLUE uncertainty.

 This tutorial assumes completion of Tutorial 06: Two-Stage MET.
 You should understand: